Monitoring places of detention – OPCAT

 Terms of Reference outline the governance arrangements for the Network including membership, the role of the NPM Coordinator, the operation of the Network and reporting processes.
 The Terms of Reference can be found here.

-Members of the Australian NPM have released seven joint statements to date:
+Members of the Australian NPM have released the following joint statements to date:

 Monitoring places of detention under the control of the Commonwealth